AdobeDocs/experience-platform.en/help/query-service/use-cases/data-exploration.md

 To help your understanding of the concepts discussed in this document, you should have knowledge of the following topics:

-- **Data Ingestion**: See the [Data Ingestion overview](../../ingestion/home.md) to learn the basics of how data is ingested into the Platform, including the different methods and processes involved.
+- **Data Ingestion**: See the [data ingestion overview](../../ingestion/home.md) to learn the basics of how data is ingested into the Platform, including the different methods and processes involved.
 - **Batch Ingestion**: See the [batch ingestion API overview](../../ingestion/batch-ingestion/overview.md) to learn the basic concepts of batch ingestion.
-Specifically, what a "batch" is and how it functions within the Platform data ingestion process.
+Specifically, what a "batch" is and how it functions within Platform's data ingestion process.
-- **"Error Handling in Data Ingestion"**: Learn about the [different types of errors that can occur](../../ingestion/quality/error-diagnostics.md#retrieve-errors) during data ingestion and [how to handle them](../../ingestion/batch-ingestion/troubleshooting.md#what-if-a-batch-fails).
+- **Error Handling in Data Ingestion**: Learn about the [different types of errors that can occur](../../ingestion/quality/error-diagnostics.md#retrieve-errors) during data ingestion and [how to handle them](../../ingestion/batch-ingestion/troubleshooting.md#what-if-a-batch-fails).
 - **System Metadata in Datasets**: See the [Catalog Service overview](../../catalog/home.md) to learn how system metadata fields are used to track and query ingested data.
-- **Experience Data Model (XDM)**: See the [Schemas UI overview](../../xdm/ui/overview.md) and the ['basics of schema composition'](../../xdm/schema/composition.md) to learn about XDM schemas and how they represent and validate the structure and format of data ingested into Platform.
+- **Experience Data Model (XDM)**: See the [schemas UI overview](../../xdm/ui/overview.md) and the ['basics of schema composition'](../../xdm/schema/composition.md) to learn about XDM schemas and how they represent and validate the structure and format of data ingested into Platform.

 ## Basic principles of data ingestion in Platform {#data-ingestion-principles}

-Data ingestion involves the collection and materializing of records in batches into Adobe Experience Platform.
+Data ingestion involves the collection and materializing of records in batches into Experience Platform.
 A "batch" is a data ingestion concept where a collection of records contained in a file, or streamed directly from the source, are materialized as a unit on the data lake.
-A batch refers to a collection of records that are processed as a unit.
+Specifically, a batch refers to a collection of records that are processed as a unit.

-When ingesting data into Platform, you must verify and validate the records within a batch that have been successfully ingested.
+When ingesting data into Platform, it is best practice to verify and validate the records within a batch that have been successfully ingested.
 Additionally, you must be aware of the potential issues that can arise during the ingestion process.
 Error codes inform you of these issues when you investigate a dataset.
-Ingestion issues can include rows being skipped, stored separately, or data type values being inaccurately converted to NUll.
+Ingestion issues can include rows being skipped, stored separately, or data type values being inaccurately converted to NULL.
 This guide highlights the importance of monitoring and addressing these potential process errors and how to address them.

 ## Investigate any failed batch dataset ingestions {#investigate-failed-ingestions}